i-am-tom/higgledy/README.md

 This is good - we can use `f ~ Maybe` for partial data, `f ~ Identity` for complete data, etc - but it introduces a fair amount of noise, and we have a lot of boilerplate deriving to do.
-Wouldn't it be nice if we could get back to writing simple types as we know and love them, and get all this stuff for free?
+Wouldn't it be nice if we could get back to writing simple types as we know and love them, and get all this stuff for _free_?

 ```haskell
 data User